 Congratulations EU Communication Majors!

-Recently a record-breaking 8 current and recently graduated Eastern University communication majors had papers or posters accepted for presentation at the conference of the oldest professional communication association in the US, the Eastern Communication Association.
+In April 2015, 8 current and recently graduated Eastern University communication majors had papers or posters accepted for presentation at the conference of the oldest professional communication association in the US, the Eastern Communication Association.
 These original research reports were competitively selected from among submissions by students and faculty across the eastern United States.
 Two of the Eastern communication student submissions received Top Paper honors.

 Why Major in Communication Studies?

 "It is estimated that 75% of a person’s day is spent communicating in some way."

 Multiple national surveys identify oral, written, and interpersonal communication skills as the most important competencies employers look for when hiring and promoting.
 As communication technologies rapidly develop, employers in various professions and industries need individuals who understand the relationships among media, messages, and audiences and know how to craft messages that connect well.